JRowles447/go-weather-app/README.md

 # go-weather-app
 This app prompts a user for a zip code and provides them with current weather information based on their location.
+Under the hood it leverages the OpenWeather API.
+For more information about the OpenWeather API, please refer to the following: [OpenWeather](https://openweathermap.org/).

 ## To Run
 In order to run the application, clone the repository and run the following from the project root: